BLENDTEC VS VITAMIX REVIEW

 Get a refurbished Vitamix A3500 for

-$499 – $479 Note: The $20 discount reflected at checkout including 5 automatic settings + programmable timer + 10 speed variable control.
+$499 – limited time sale for $379 Note: The additional $20 discount reflected at checkout for using our link including 5 automatic settings + programmable timer + 10 speed variable control.

 NOTE: Vitamix Ascent blenders also come with an industry leading 10 year warranty.
 Other new models come with a 7 year warranty and refurbished Vitamix come with 5 years.